-As previously noted, the major reason for differences in the overall tax impact presented at budget time of 2.29% versus the 2.41% now is due to the individual property's whose assessments have changed between when the tax roll was returned in late 2021 till the changes were cut off in May 2022.
+As previously noted, the major reason for differences in the overall tax impact presented at budget time of 3.28% versus the 3.67% as a result of this report, is due to the individual properties where assessments have changed since the tax roll was returned in late 2022 until the deadline for changes in May 2023.
 It is important to note some key points from the above table:

-• The overall tax impact on each individual tax class varies, due primarily to the assessment shifts of 2022 (as noted in report FIN-01-2022 Analysis of Assessment Update);

-• The education portion of the overall tax class varies considerably, depending on the property class, from approximately 32.7% of the commercial tax bill to only 6.7% for a multi-residential property.
+- The overall tax impact on each individual tax class varies, due primarily to the assessment shifts of 2023 (as noted in report FIN-02-2023 Analysis of Assessment Update); - The education portion of the overall tax class varies considerably, depending on the property class, from approximately 31.9% of the commercial tax bill to only 6.5% for a multi-residential property.

-Based on the Tax Policy recommendations outlined in this report, together with the 2022 approved municipal levy, education taxes and assessment shifts, the average residential property will see an overall increase of 2.41% or \$6.73 per month on their 2022 total tax bill.
+Based on the Tax Policy recommendations outlined in this report, together with the 2023 approved municipal levy, education taxes and assessment shifts, the average residential property (based on the average assessment as returned by MPAC) will see an overall increase of 3.67% or \$10.50 per month on their 2023 total tax bill.

-The following chart compares the proposed tax rates for 2022, based on the recommended tax policies outlined in this report, to the approved 2021 tax rates.
+The following chart compares the proposed tax rates for 2023, based on the recommended tax policies outlined in this report, to the approved 2022 tax rates.